collective/collective.documentviewer/README.txt

 ----

  - remove images after file is deleted for plain file storage
- - change folder view
-    - to not do the large thumb popup
-    - be able to local searchable
-    - remove colorbox(just a holdover from pdfpal)
-    - placeholder for missing pdfs
- - handle very large PDFs
-    - try to not load into memory--use file handlers if possible
-    - get zodb blob file handle
- - be able to cancel jobs
-    - remove from queue
- - in converting status message, provide link to queue management
  - reject converting pdf if too large and no async support provided